DLR-RM/stable-baselines3/docs/guide/rl_tips.md

 1. Read the original paper several times
 2. Read existing implementations (if available)
-3. Try to have some "sign of life" on toy problems
+3. Try to have some "signs of life" on toy problems
 4. Validate the implementation by making it run on harder and harder envs (you can compare results against the RL zoo).
    You usually need to run hyperparameter optimization for that step.